 Historic Preservation Loan Program for Capital Projects

-The Maryland Historical Trust Historic Preservation Loan Program was established by the General Assembly in 1973 as a vehicle to encourage the preservation of historic properties statewide; since that time, over 85 projects have been funded through the program.
+The Maryland Historical Trust Historic Preservation Loan Program was established by the General Assembly in 1973 to encourage the preservation of historic properties statewide.
+Over 85 projects have been funded through the program.

 The period from time of application until time of settlement generally averages six to nine months.

 The following entity types are eligible for this program.
 All applicants should be aware that the project must have a demonstrated public benefit in order to be competitive.

 - Local governments